SuperUserNameMan/single-file-PHP-FFI-Raylib-wrapper/README.md

 Very W.I.P.

-Meant to work out of the box with official precompiled library releases.
+Meant to work out of the box with [official precompiled library releases](https://github.com/raysan5/raylib/releases) on Windows (not really tested) and on Linux.

 The wrapper integrates `raylib.h` + `raymath.h` + `rlgl.h` API.